 I really enjoy drawing and painting while listening to music.
 The images emerge from ideas explored in the music or simply express the mood and rhythm of the music; generally the drawings include both responses.
 Live music is the most satisfying environment for this and I always take a sketchbook to concerts.
-This year I have been delighted to be artist in residence with the Fairhaven Singers for the fourth year.
-I have been sketching during their rehearsals in Queen's College chapel while they prepared for the premiere of Jonathan Dove's 'Sappho Sings' as well as Beethoven's Mass in C. The concert took place in March at the Apex in Bury St Edmunds and the following week in Trinity College Chapel.
-Sappho Sings is in six movements and I have developed one painting in oil for each movement.
-The work measures 80x100cm.
-They will be on display at my Open Studio along with some work based on Beethoven's Mass in C which is in ink and watercolour; again, I have produced work on each part of the piece.
+I have been delighted to be artist in residence with the Fairhaven Singers for four years.
+I sketch during their rehearsals in Queen's College chapel while they prepare for concerts.
+Some of the work developed over the last four years has included the premiere of Jonathan Dove's 'Sappho Sings', Beethoven's Mass in C and Bernstein's Chichester Psalms.
+I also draw at most concerts I attend and have work developedinresponse to a variety of music ranging from Thomas Tallis to James Macmillan and Will Todd.

 My landscapes are all oil paintings, usually quite textured as I like painting with a knife as well as brushes.
 They include landscapes of Cambridge, Histon and the local area.
 Last year Autumn was particularly colourful and I was fascinated by the last of the leaves which hung like gems on the bare branches and by the whirling colour as the bright branches moved in the breeze.
 Most of my landscapes are about light, colour and rhythm.

 Sadly, each year there are disturbing reports of violations of human rights.
-I have painted a series of oil paintings entitled 'After Auschwitz', reflecting on the human rights abuses which still occur event though within human menory we have the shock of hearing what happened in Auschwitz and similar places.
-I added to that series with a reflection on the gas attack in Idlib.
-In addition, drawing while the Fairhaven Singers rehearsed James MacMillan's St Luke's Passion inevitably led to drawing comparisons with the experience of parents watching their children suffer in areas of conflict.
+I have painted a series of oil paintings entitled 'After Auschwitz', reflecting on the human rights abuses which still occur despite the fact that within human menory we have the shock of hearing what happened in Auschwitz and similar places. while these events may not be on the same scale as the Holocaust, there are echoes of some of the human rights abuses that were experienced to an extreme degree in the Holocaust.
+Most recently I added to that series with a piece reflecting on the situation in Syria.
+The plight of children suffering the effects of conflict has also been particularly disturbing, their suffering as a result of bombing, forced migration and human trafficking.

 July Open Studios